tbehner/nomcl/README.md

 # nomcl
 Parser Combinator Library written in and for Clojure.
-This was heavily inspired by [nom](https://github.com/rust-bakery/nom), but not all functions are yet implemented.
+This was heavily inspired by [nom](https://github.com/rust-bakery/nom), but not all functions are implemented yet.

 ## Example
 ```clojure